 What should you do when you are so angry you can’t see straight?

 - Vent your anger and allow it to be.
 Anger is a strong emotion and you do not want to suppress it.
 However, you also don’t want to take it out on others – this is never helpful.
 One of the best ways I know to vent anger is to write it out.
 Just get a piece of blank paper and fill it with all your angry thoughts.
 Gets those thoughts out of your head.
-It may take a couple days of doing this, that is OK.
-It’s better than loosing it with someone or trying to stuff it down.
+It may take a couple of days, but that’s OK.
+It’s better than losing your temper with some unsuspecting person or trying to stuff the anger down.

 - Move on to more constructive thoughts.
-Sometimes anger can fuel helpful actions.
-Other times we just stew in our anger.
-We want to focus our mind on thoughts that are helpful.
+When we are feeling angry, we often stew in it or react to it.
+Neither is particularly helpful!
+Instead, you want to focus your mind on thoughts that are helpful.
 Take your mind out of blame mode and focus it on finding the solution you need.

 How Much Time Are You Spending In Anger?

 If anger is consuming you, then know that as long as you let it, you will be stuck in blame.
 When you are blaming others you are not focusing on getting what you need.
 Just remember that anger comes from your thoughts.
-Let them out so you can move on and truly be there for your self and your husband.
+Let them out so you can move on and truly be there for yourself and your partner.